roryprimrose/roryprimrose.github.io/_posts/2018/2018-06-08-logging-exceptions-to-sentry.md

 ## Bootstrapping

 Applications often have some kind of bootstrapping code when they start up which is where logging is typically configured.
-The Divergic.Logging.Sentry package requires access to an ```ILoggerFactory``` instance to configure logging to Sentry.
-An ASP.Net core application for example will provide this in the Configure method.
-Adding the Divergic.Logging.Sentry package will give access to the ```AddSentry``` method on ```ILoggerFactory```.
+The Divergic.Logging.Sentry package requires access to an ```ILoggerFactory``` instance on which it provides the ```AddSentry``` extension method.
+An ASP.Net core application for example will provide ```ILoggerFactory``` in the Configure method.

 ```csharp
 public void Configure(